softwaremill/ox/doc/retries.md

 - `RetryConfig.delayForever(delay: FiniteDuration)`,
 - `RetryConfig.backoff(maxRetries: Int, initialDelay: FiniteDuration, maxDelay: FiniteDuration, jitter: Jitter)`,
 - `RetryConfig.backoffForever(initialDelay: FiniteDuration, maxDelay: FiniteDuration, jitter: Jitter)`.

+See [scheduled](scheduled.md) for details on how to create custom schedules.

 If you want to customize a part of the result policy, you can use the following shorthands: